j0k3r/banditore/README.md

  - PHP >= 5.5.9 (with `pdo_mysql`)
  - MySQL >= 5.7
- - Redis (to cache requests to the Github API)
+ - Redis (to cache requests to the GitHub API)
  - [RabbitMQ](https://www.rabbitmq.com/), which is optional (see below)
  - [Supervisor](http://supervisord.org/) (only if you use RabbitMQ)